- The Karratha Airport terminal is open.

 - Bulgarra Tennis Courts - Courts 1-4 unavailable until further notice.
 Courts 5-8 available for bookings and use during daylight hours only.

-- Kevin Richards Memorial Oval - Available (including cricket nets) during daylight hours only.
+- Kevin Richards Memorial Oval - Available (including cricket nets) during daylight hours & large ball evening sports.

-- Pegs Creek - Available during daylight hours only.
-Cricket nets remain closed until further notice.
+- Pegs Creek - Available.
+1 Cricket net available, all others remain closed until further notice.